 A bonded warehouse is a secure storage facility where imported goods can be held without immediate payment of customs duties and VAT.
 These fees are only paid once the goods leave the warehouse, making it easier for haulage companies and freight forwarders to manage cash flow.

-The primary benefit of using a bonded warehouse is the ability to store goods for an extended period without having to worry about customs duties straight away.
+The primary benefit of using a bonded facility is the ability to store goods for an extended period without having to worry about customs duties straight away.

 This can be especially helpful if your business is importing goods in large volumes, allowing them to defer payments until the items are ready to be distributed.
 If you regularly deal with international trade, this storage option offers flexibility, making it easier to manage stock and ship goods efficiently.